ILPA Calls on GPs for Subscription Line Transparency

 Haynes and Boone, LLP Press

-In June 2017 the International Limited Partner''s Association (ILPA) published its paper "Subscription Lines of Credit and Alignment of Interests: Considerations and Best Practices for Limited and General Partners."
+Earlier this year the International Limited Partner's Association (ILPA) published its paper "Subscription Lines of Credit and Alignment of Interests: Considerations and Best Practices for Limited and General Partners."
 Since then there''s been a lack of on the record industry commentary from general partners (GPs) on this paper, but it has not gone unnoticed and has triggered much discussion behind closed doors.
 The below summarises the position and potential considerations for the market.

 Subscription lines (sub lines) are increasingly utilised internationally across alternative funds of all asset classes.
 Traditionally sub lines were short-term loans used to facilitate a fund''s investments and other permissible uses until such time as capital was called from the investors.
 Today they are increasingly being put in place for a number of other general purposes (including for paying the fund''s fees and expenses as well as transaction expenses) and to provide longer term debt, thereby enabling GPs to manage cashflows and avoid nuisance level calls.
 These lines are often secured against limited partner (LP) commitments in the fund.